 How much does it cost?

-The cost is generally £40 per session.
-Sentient Counselling works on a sliding scale, charging what clients are comfortably able to afford.
-This can be negotiated during the first appointment.
-There are special reduced rates for those on benefits, students and the elderly.
+The cost is £45 per session, £50 for couples counselling.
+However Sentient Counselling offers reduced rates for those on benefits, students and the elderly.
 Reduced fees are also available for longer term therapy.
 NHS Staff Discounts

 About Darren Magee